 Check websites on ScamAdviser to protect yourself!

 Do you Check websites on ScamAdviser?
-Have you heard about scam alert for crypto businesses?
-Dealing with financial businesses that have been licensed or registered by us provides you with additional protection if something goes wrong.
-To make sure they’re authorized or registered, look them up on the Financial Services Register.
-It contains information on companies and persons who are or have been subject to our regulation.
+Have you heard about scam alerts for crypto businesses?
+Dealing with financial companies licensed or registered by us provides you with additional protection if something goes wrong.
+Look them up on the Financial Services Register to make sure they’re authorized or registered.
+It contains information on companies and persons who have been subject to our regulation.

 There are a few extra precautions you should take to avoid being a victim of a scam.
 We at Antidolos Blockchain News tell you more information about ScamAdviser.
 Stay with us.

 How to identify a scammer?